naver/billboard.js/README.md

 ## How to start developing billboard.js?

-For anyone interested to develop billboard.js, follow the instructions below.
+For anyone interested in developing billboard.js, follow the instructions below.

 ### Development Environment